 Botox for Enlarged Facial Muscles

-Prolonged bruxism, teeth grinding or clenching of the jaw can lead to enlarged masseter and temporalis muscles.
+Prolonged bruxism, teeth grinding, or clenching of the jaw can lead to enlarged masseter and temporalis muscles.
 Enlarged masseter and temporalis muscles can make the face appear square or hyper-masculine.

-Receiving Botox for TMJ can help to reduce the appearance of masseter and temporalis muscles.
+Receiving Botox for TMJ can help to reduce the appearance of the masseter and temporalis muscles.
 Botox relaxes the muscle making it less visible.
-With repeated treatments, some patients are able to correct bruxism and the enlarged muscles may actually decrease in size.
+With repeated treatments, some patients are able to correct bruxism, and the enlarged muscles may actually decrease in size.
 Some patients will see a slight change in the shape of their face when treated for TMJ with Botox.

-Treatment will take about 20 minutes and you will be able to return to your normal activities immediately.
+Treatment will take about 20 minutes, and you will be able to return to your normal activities immediately.
 After your treatment, you may notice minor redness or swelling at the injection site.
-This will slowly dissipate in the following 24-48 hours and results will continue to develop over 1-2 weeks time.
+This will slowly dissipate in the following 24-48 hours, and results will continue to develop over 1-2 weeks time.